HandongHCI/WonsupLee/research.md

 #### Ergonomic oxygen mask for Korean Air Force pilots (will be commercialized soon)
 - Research period: Nov.
 2010 ~ Oct.
 2012
 - Funding source: Republic of Korea Air Force Logistics Command
 - Summary: The existing pilot oxygen mask (model: MBU-20/P, Gentex Corporation, Simpson, PA, USA) designed based on the facial size and shape of U.S. Air Force pilots does not fit well to the face of Korean pilots due to different anthropometric characteristics between two groups.
 This study proposed a revised oxygen mask design for Korean Air Force pilots using 3D facial scan images of 350 Korean pilots through a virtual fit analysis and design optimization methods proposed by this study.
 Then, prototypes of the designed oxygen mask design were tested with Korean pilots; and they showed better fit to Korean pilots’ faces compared to the existing mask.
-As my PhD study, I entirely coordinated whole process of this project.
+As my PhD study, I entirely coordinated whole process of this project.<br>
 <img src="img/DHM_OM_01.jpg" height="150">
 <img src="img/DHM_OM_02.jpg" height="150">
 <img src="img/DHM_OM_03.jpg" height="150">